SCKelemen/clix/README.md

 ## Contributing

 Issues and pull requests are welcome.
-Please include tests when adding new behaviour and run `go test ./...` before submitting changes.
+Please include tests when adding new behavior and run `go test ./...` before submitting changes.